 These hormone-like substances occur naturally in the human body; they cause our bone marrow to create more blood cells.
 Man-made versions of these substances have now become available and can be of help to people who have been identified as having a low blood cell count.
 Such growth factor products can be used to boost white or red blood cells and platelet counts.

 While it’s obvious that these growth factors can help transfusion-needing patients, they are not a solution in every circumstance.
 There is a range of identified drawbacks which can limit their use.

-The first of these concerns the time taken for growth factors to raise a patient’s blood counts.
+The first of these concerns the time taken for growth factors to raise a patient’s blood count.
 The period needed for such growth can cover many days or even weeks.
-But, often, such as when an individual is heavily bleeding, then the blood cells levels need to be raised much more quickly than these hormones are capable of delivering.
+But, often, such as when an individual is heavy bleeding, then the blood cell levels need to be raised much more quickly than these hormones are capable of delivering.